s-alih/Halal-Crypto-Community-Token/README.md

 People can mint HCC token by locking Islamic Coin
 You can unlock your **Islamic Coin** by burning **HCC** token using our contract

+Contract is reside in contracts folder named HalalToken.sol

 ## Functions

 Describing all functions in the contract